rossjrw/tars/README.md

      boolean, with `true` indicating only a Controller can run it).
   * `type`: The same as `type` from argparse, but can also be the following
     values:
-    * `helpers.basecommand.regex_type`: Checks that the arguments correctly compile to a regex, and exposes the argument values as compiled regex objects.
+    * `tars.helpers.basecommand.regex_type`: Checks that the arguments
+      correctly compile to a regex, and exposes the argument values as compiled regex objects.
-    * `helpers.basecommand.matches_regex(rgx, reason)`: Checks that the
+    * `tars.helpers.basecommand.matches_regex(rgx, reason)`: Checks that the
       provided string matches regex `rgx` (can be a Pattern or a string); if it does not, rejects the argument with the given reason.
 The reason should complete the sentence "Argument rejected because the value..."
+    * `tars.helpers.basecommand.longstr`: Same as `str`, but the argument values are concatenated with spaces into a single string and exposed as one value.
+Simulates passing e.g. a sentence as argument value without needing to use quotes.
+Must be used with a `nargs` value that would normally expose a list, but will actually expose a single value as if the `nargs` were `None`.
 * `permission`: The permission level required to run this command (currently boolean, with `true` indicating only a Controller can run it).
 * `arguments_prepend`: A string that will be prepended to arguments passed to